-And BTW every single comedian I know has bombed BIG TIME – and usually at least a number of times – at some point in their career.
+And BTW every single comedian I know has bombed BIG TIME – and usually at least several times – at some point in their career.

 That’s how the business works.
-It’s a learning process of many successes and failures in an effort to get it right – or as close to right as you can get as a creative artist.
+It’s a learning process of many successes and failures to get it right – or as close to right as you can get as a creative artist.
 The “star” comedians I’ve talked with about this can look back and have tremendously funny stories about bombing.
-They will also tell you it’s how they learned to write, perform and make it in this crazy biz.
-So keep in mind that you’re not the only one to have gone through a bad set.
+They will also tell you it’s how they learned to write, perform, and make it in this crazy biz.
+So, keep in mind that you’re not the only one to have gone through a bad set.

 You’re not alone.
 In fact, you’re in very good company.

 But you don’t have to take my word for it.
 There’s a great book I recommend for comedians called I Killed: True Stories of the Road from America’s Top Comics.
 It’s by Ritch Shydner and Mark Schiff, who are talented, experienced, and funny comedians.
 It includes stories of bombing by Jerry Seinfeld, Jay Leno, Chris Rock and dozens more.
 It’s very funny and very true.
 You’ll also have a good understanding of the learning process and realize what you went through – bombing at a local comedy contest – is nothing to lose sleep over.
 Some of the comedians in this book were so bad in the beginning they were lucky to get out of the clubs alive.
 But it didn’t stop them from pursuing their dreams.